I love oxalis in my garden!

-I’m particularly fond of planting this variety in containers made of darker materials, like the faux bois one above, or my burnished copper window box.
+I’m particularly fond of planting this variety in containers made of similarly dark materials, like the faux bois container above, or my burnished copper window box.

-The dark plum foliage of Oxalis triangularis ‘Charmed Wine’ is much larger than the above varieties, and has more of a traditional shamrock shape.
+The dark plum foliage of ‘Charmed Wine’ is much larger than the above varieties, resembling a giant, traditional shamrock.

 I’ve had many people tell me they’re not quite sure how to incorporate the vibrant (and somewhat garish) tones of the ‘Charmed Wine’ foliage within their containers.

 I like to pair them with a plant that has similar (yet subtler) shades, like this plectranthus ciliates.
 The result is an unexpected color combination that helps tone down the intensity of the ‘Charmed Wine’ foliage.